689: Touch the Crank

 Games that involve characters who must find their way out of a sinking car.

 To elude, escape, or get away from.
-Some games require you to escape from some people or things to perform some objective or avoid death.
+Some games require players to escape from some people or things to perform some objective or avoid death.

 Concept where everything you need isn't always spelled out for you on the map.
 Sometimes even the map is not there till you go explore it.